 If you have noticed some white spots on your betta fish and they are making you worry, this post will help you understand the white spot disease known as Ich and how to identify this parasitic disease over other illnesses such as fungal infections.

-Ichthyophthirius multifiliis is a parasitic infection that causes white spots on the skin of betta fish and other freshwater aquarium fish.
-The white spots are caused by the ich parasite burying beneath the skin of its host causing raised, light-reflective bumps to appear.
+Ichthyophthirius multifiliis is a parasitic infection that causes white spots on betta fish and other freshwater aquarium fish.
+The white spots or bumps are caused by the ich parasite burying beneath the skin of its host, causing raised, light-reflective bumps to appear.

 To avoid this common problem for hobbyists and commercial pet store owners alike, it is important to identify ich symptoms before it becomes too late!